← Back to AiCitationChecker

 What the Citation Checker Catches

-• Author, title, journal, year, volume, DOI — each verified field flagged individually so you know exactly what is wrong.
+• Wrong journal, year, or volume — each field checked against the authoritative record and flagged individually, so you know exactly what is off.

-The checker handles author–year and numbered citation systems, detecting style automatically:
+The checker reads author–year and numbered reference systems, detecting the format automatically:

-APA · Harvard · Chicago · IEEE · Vancouver · MDPI · AMS · AMA / Wiley
+APA · Harvard · Chicago · IEEE · Vancouver · MDPI · ACS · AMA / Wiley

-Mixed-style manuscripts (a common artefact of merged sections or collaborative writing) are handled — each citation is parsed independently.
+Mixed-style bibliographies (a common artefact of merged sections or collaborative writing) are handled — each reference is parsed and verified independently.

-See a Real Citation Check — Try It With This Snippet
+See a Real Verification — Try It With These References

-Copy the block below, paste it at the Citation Checker, and click Check Citations.
-The tool will extract all in-text citations and cross-reference them against the pasted reference entries.
-Estimated cost: 10 credits per 1800 characters — well within the free daily allowance for this short excerpt.
+Copy the block below, paste it at the Citation Checker, and click Verify.
+Each entry is matched against CrossRef, OpenAlex, and Semantic Scholar — comfortably within the free daily allowance for a short list like this.

 Try It Now — Free